 Each player begins the game with two roles which are secret from the other players; these are your influences.
 Through various actions, players can be forced to reveal an influence.
 When both of a player's influences are revealed they are knocked out of the game.
 The last player with one or more unrevealed influences wins.

 There are five different roles: ambassador, assassin, captain, contessa and duke.
 Each player's influences are drawn from a pool of 15, containing three of each of the five roles.
-Each player also starts with $2, drawn from an unlimited central store of money.
+If there's more than 6 players, for each 2 additional players, the influences pool will contain 1 additional card for each role.
+E.g. 7-8 players will have 4 of each, 9-10 players will have 5 of each, etc. Each player also starts with $2, drawn from an unlimited central store of money.

 At the start of their turn, a player performs one of several actions.
 Some actions can always be played, while others require a specific role: